Tenpi/Defuser/readme.md

 ### ControlNet

 ControlNet lets you control the generation using a "control image".
-The possible control images are canny, depth, lineart, lineart anime, softedge, scribble, and original image (reference).
+The possible control images are canny, depth, lineart, anime, manga, softedge, scribble, and original image (reference).
 By clicking on "reference image", it will also reference the input image rather than just the control image.
 "Guess mode" is an option that will try to guess the content if no prompt is provided.